Laila Ali: Television work

 Ali hosted the revival of American Gladiators alongside Hulk Hogan.
 The show premiered in January 2008.
 Ali and the cast of American Gladiators appeared on the NBC show Celebrity Family Feud (Roker) in an episode that aired on July 8, 2008.
 Ali joined the CBS team as a contributing correspondent on The Early Show with her first appearance in early January 2008.

 She hosted The N's Student Body, a reality show on The N. Ali also appeared in a 2007 episode of Yo Gabba Gabba!, titled "Train", in a brief dance number, and on Love That Girl, episode 3.4, "Fighting Shape".

 In 2012, Ali was picked to co-host Everyday Health with Ethan Zohn and Jenna Morasca.
 The show aired on ABC Saturday mornings and profiled everyday people living with health issues, who aspired to not let their issues keep them from helping others or doing extraordinary things.
 The show lasted for one season.
 Also in 2012, Ali appeared in a Kohl's commercial with a tag line, "I box to win; I shop to win.".
 Ali was a contestant on the NBC celebrity reality competition series called Stars Earn Stripes from August 2012 to September 2012.

 On February 4, 2013, Ali appeared on the NBC reality series, The Biggest Loser in the episode "Lead By Example".
 In the episode, she boxed alongside Dolvett Quince's team, consisting of Jackson Carter, Joe Ostaszewski and Francelina Morillo.
-In March 2013, Ali started appearing as a co-host on multiple episodes of the E! talk show series Fashion Police filling in for Giuliana Rancic ,who was on maternity leave.
+In March 2013, Ali started appearing as a co-host on multiple episodes of the E! talk show series Fashion Police filling in for Giuliana Rancic, who was on maternity leave.
 In May 2013, Ali once again filled in for Rancic, who had other commitments and was unable to attend the show.

 In May 2014, Ali participated in an episode of Celebrity Wife Swap.
 She swapped places with singer Angie Stone and tried to instill healthier habits on the family.
 In April 2013, Ali participated in two episodes of Chopped: All Stars, making it to the final round, competing for a favorite charity.
 In September 2013, Ali began hosting All In with Laila Ali, a new show in the CBS Saturday morning lineup "CBS Dream Team".
 The following year, she began hosting Late Night Chef Fight on the cable network FYI.
 In 2014, she appeared in the film Falcon Rising.
 She was a participant of The New Celebrity Apprentice (also known as The Apprentice 15 and The Celebrity Apprentice 8) but terminated after 11th task.

 Since 2017, Ali has been the host of the DIY series Home Made Simple on the Oprah Winfrey Network.

 In 2019, Ali participated in the second season of The Masked Singer as "Panda".
 She was eliminated at the end of her episode.
+Before her official unmasking, Panda was jokingly revealed to be Homer Simpson in a promotion for The Simpsons, another primetime FOX series.

 In 2020, Ali voiced herself in the Scooby-Doo and Guess Who? episode "The Crown Jewel of Boxing."